Prosecutors: More Charges Possible In Case Of Giuliani Associates Parnas, Fruman

 One of those companies is Ballard Partners, a Florida-based lobbying firm that reportedly made large payments to Parnas.
 An attorney for the company, William W. Taylor III, said the firm is complying with the subpoena.

-Former Rep. Pete Sessions, a Texas Republican, also is cooperating with prosecutors after receiving a subpoena for records and other information related to his interaction s with Parnas, Fruman and Giuliani.
+Former Rep. Pete Sessions, a Texas Republican, also is cooperating with prosecutors after receiving a subpoena for records and other information related to his interactions with Parnas, Fruman and Giuliani.

 Parnas and Fruman made campaign donations to Sessions in 2018 and asked him for help getting the then-U.S. ambassador to Ukraine, Marie Yovanovitch, removed from her post.
 According to the indictment, Parnas and Fruman were working, at least in part, in coordination with a Ukrainian official.